AP-IT-GH/ci-poc-board/README.md

 - [x] Check L1 10µH footprint. (https://be.farnell.com/tdk/vls201612hbx-100m-1/inductor-10uh-20-0-79a-shld/dp/2455369 ) (https://www.farnell.com/datasheets/2608157.pdf )

-The MCU has two DVVIO pins (pin17 en pin36), these are internally connected to eachother so only pin17 is in use.
+The MCU has two DVVIO pins (pin17 en pin36), these are internally connected to each other so only pin17 is in use.

 #### External Analog Reference Connections

-Not necessary because we are not useing any external analog references.
+Not necessary because we are not using any external analog references.

 #### External Reset Circuit